Downtown Madison Welcomes Shoppers

 Downtown Madison Gift Certificates are accepted at more than 175 shops, restaurants, museums, cafes, bars and other establishments on State Street and the Capitol Square.
 They make the perfect holiday gift!
 ORDER ONLINE, or purchase in person at the Overture Center Ticket Office, 201 State Street, or the University Bookstore, 711 State Street.

 Holiday shoppers can count on our Downtown Information Ambassadors for helpful directions, shopping and dining suggestions, maps, and a friendly smile.
 Downtown Ambassadors staff the new Downtown Visitor Center at 452 State St. Mon.-Tues. from 11 am to 2pm, and Wed. - Sat. from 11 am to 5 pm and Sundays noon - 4 pm.

-Ambassadors will also staff an information table in the Overture Center Rotunda Lobby (201 State Street) from 10 am to 2 pm on Saturdays, November 24 and December 1, 8, 15 and 22.
+Ambassadors will also staff an information table in the Overture Center Rotunda Lobby (201 State Street) from 10 am to 2 pm on Fri.-Sat.
+Nov.
+29-30 and Saturdays December 7, 14 and 21.
 Stop by while shopping, attending Kids in the Rotunda, or enjoying the spectacular holiday lighting in the Overture Center.

 Winter Snowflake Lights

 The winter "snowflake" lights decorating State Street and the Capitol Square from Thanksgiving through January are a downtown Madison tradition.
 The lighting is funded by downtown business and property owners through Madison's Central Business Improvement District (BID), in partnership with the City of Madison Parks.